Extending Staff in a Labor Shortage with Self-Driving Equipment

 By taking on the mundane, dirty and dangerous jobs humans were once tasked with, technology enables workers to find more fulfillment by upskilling and pursuing new opportunities – sometimes even alongside these innovative solutions by working with robots to complete tasks.

-Not to mention, intelligent equipment can work three shifts continuously around the clock.
+Not to mention, intelligent self-driving equipment can work three shifts continuously around the clock.
 This can help operations run more effectively and during the less desirable shifts to allow organizations to extend operations into hours that had previously not been accessible due to lack of available staff.

 What are the other benefits?

 The data being collected by automation solutions is also furthering innovation to aid humans.
 These intelligent forklifts are connected to most warehouse management systems and work to improve workflows to reduce wasted downtime.
 With more insights into what works and doesn’t, and a real-time pulse on manufacturing organizations overall, operations managers can pinpoint the best use of human creativity and skill.
 This is a significant area for career opportunities for those with an interest in manufacturing, supply chain, and logistics.

 In fact, after intelligent equipment is adopted, new positions are often created in those same facilities for humans that are more sought after – positions with titles like “Robot Manager” or “Robot Expert.”
 People are often more satisfied with these roles and they can come with a higher wage too, together helping to reduce turnover rates and lessen the frequency of costly training.